Your Horoscope This Week: August 17 To 23

 AdvertisementADVERTISEMENT

-Once Virgo Season begins on Thursday, followed by the New Moon in Virgo on Friday, your focus shifts from pleasure to sustainability.
+Once Virgo Season begins on Friday, followed by the New Moon in Virgo later that day, your focus shifts from pleasure to sustainability.
 Your sector of income and self-worth is getting a fresh start, and so is your relationship with money.
 Instead of overworking or overspending, you’re invited to ground yourself in simplicity: what do you truly need to feel safe, secure, and free?
 Mercury, the new moon’s ruler, is now direct in your sign, so confidence is back online.
 Set small, tangible goals and let them compound over time.
 You’re not chasing wealth; you’re becoming the version of you who attracts, multiplies, and sustains it.

 Virgo Sun & Rising: